Guidance on the collection and reporting of data for GUMCAD, the surveillance system for sexually transmitted infections (STIs) in England.

 Data request form

-Data requests will be assessed with regards to the risks of deductive disclosure in accordance with the PHE HIV and STI data sharing policy.
+Data requests will be assessed with regards to the risks of deductive disclosure in accordance with the HIV and STI data sharing policy.
 Data requests take at least 4 weeks to complete (this may be longer during busier periods).